Where the Hell is Matt?

+Background

 While working in Australia for Activision on the project All Humans Must Die, Harding claimed that: "My life had become this rhythmic migration from bubble to bubble.
 You wake up in your apartment bubble, you get in your car bubble, you go to your work bubble, you get in your car, and then you go to you know, whatever, the outdoor shopping plaza bubble, back in your car bubble, back in your apartment bubble.
 There wasn't a lot of exposure to the outside world ... it's really insulating."
 Quitting his job he traveled the world from 2003 to 2004, known by his friends for a particular dance, and while video recording each other in Vietnam in May 2003, his travel companions suggested he add the dance.
 The videos were uploaded to his website for friends and family to enjoy.
 After completing a second journey to Africa in 2004, Harding edited together 15 dance scenes, all with him center frame, with the background music "Sweet Lullaby" by Deep Forest.
 The original song uses samples from a dying Solomon Islands language which was recorded in 1971 by a French ethnomusicologist at the Solomon Islands near Papua New Guinea.
 The song, "Rorogwela" was sung by a young woman named Afunakwa.
 According to the video "Where the Hell is Afunakwa" by Matt Harding, Afunakwa died in 1998.

 The video was passed around by e-mail and eventually became popular, with his server getting 20,000 or more hits a day as it was discovered, generally country by country due to language barriers, before the launch of major video upload sites.

 Harding created a second version of the video in 2006, with additional dancing scenes from subsequent travels, called "Dancing 2006".
 At the request of Stride, a gum brand, he accepted sponsorship of this video, since he usually travels on a limited budget.
 Harding states:

 "I went in very wary about working with a corporate sponsor but ... they didn't want to make a commercial for their gum out of it.
 They've got commercials; you can see them on TV all the time.
 But they'd seen what was going on on the internet – and by that time YouTube had taken off and it was becoming a big deal ... and a lot of companies they want to be a part of that.
 But it's very very difficult, too, because as soon as a company gets in there and starts making things, we as viewers, a switch flicks in your head and you know you are watching an ad and you interpret it differently.
 So they said, 'We want to help you make it, but we're not making it.'"